The Fostering Network at The Labour Party Conference

 The past few days provided a great opportunity to reflect on what it takes to influence policy.
 Whilst it was at times a little surreal to be walking amongst politicians, with media cameras everywhere and journalists round every corner, it also felt very normal to walk alongside the leaders of our country and have a chat!

-Changes to policy and practice are achieved when organisations put time and specialist skills into campaigning.
-There are many organisations and individuals who will have contributed to achieving the change that our Prime Minister announced for care leavers this week.
+In his keynote speech the Prime Minister committed to changing the law to create better access to social housing for care leavers.
+There are many organisations and individuals who will have contributed to achieving this change.
 The majority of individuals who campaigned won't benefit personally - they did this for others, the future young people who will one day become care leavers.

 Campaigning requires great patience, resilience, determination and most of all passion.
 Changing current policy, or introducing new policy is a complex thing to achieve but every day organisations like ourselves keep trying to achieve this change.
 Informed policy change considers the impact on, and outcomes for everyone, keeping the most vulnerable person at the centre.